 Again though, we need to stress that the ADA laws regarding handicap accessible bathrooms are not solely for the protection of seniors.
 Young people that recently had knee surgery or individuals with physical limitations also need folding seats in the shower, grab bars next to the bath and toilet and showers that are fee of high curbs.
 And the surface of the bathrooms and tubs can be very slippery and both the ADA and OSHA have recommended guidelines for slip resistance on porcelain finishes within bathtubs and showers.

 Stepping over the side of the tub when the shower and tub is one single unit within the hotel room can be difficult at times for someone without physical limitations.
 And the ADA has been the law of the land for over 25 years so the hotels and motels you visit have had ample time to re-fit their hotel rooms to provide for these accessories.
 They come at little cost and can save you from incurring serious injuries and tens of thousands in medical bills.

 Remember when making your hotel and motel reservation to inform that the hotel representative that you need a handicap accessible hotel room and bathroom.
 Write down who you made the reservation with and spoke with and the time of the call and then re-confirm these facts when you check into the hotel.

 Should you or a loved one suffer an injury and you feel the hotel did not provide you with the types of protection and accessibility features that you requested and needed than call our office to discuss the facts of your case at (312) 422-0506.
 There is no charge for the call and the advice is free.
-Let our office help you to make sure you receive adequate compensation for your injuries and that all your medical bills and are being taken care of.
+Let our premise liability attorneys help you to make sure you receive adequate compensation for your injuries and that all your medical bills and are being taken care of.